United States and the International Criminal Court: Particular U.S. ratification contingencies

-US criticism and support of the ICC
+U.S. criticism and support of the ICC

 Lack of due process

 The ICC has been criticized for absence of jury trials; allegations of retrials allowed for errors of fact; allegations that hearsay evidence is allowed; and allegations of no right to a speedy trial, a public trial, or reasonable bail.
 Supporters of the ICC say that the ICC Statute contains the due process rights found in the U.S. Constitution and now well recognized in international standards of due process in Article 67 Rome Statute, with the exception of the right to jury trial.

 Military justice

 Former U.S. State Department Legal Advisor Monroe Leigh has said:

 The U.S. has adopted forms of war crimes and crimes against humanity within its military courts.
 The military courts have jurisdiction over all military personnel abroad and any accompanying civilians.
-Further, the U.S. has adopted crimes of genocide within its domestic system and conscription of child soldiers.
+Further, the U.S. has adopted criminal laws against genocide within its domestic system and conscription of child soldiers.

 Incompatibility with the U.S. Constitution

-The Heritage Foundation, a U.S. conservative think tank, claims that:
+The Heritage Foundation, a U.S.-based conservative think tank, issued the following:

 United States participation in the ICC treaty regime would also be unconstitutional because it would allow the trial of U.S. citizens for crimes committed on U.S. soil, which are otherwise entirely within the judicial power of the United States.
 The Supreme Court has long held that only the courts of the United States, as established under the Constitution, can try such offenses.

 This statement refers to several issues.
 The first is the trial of U.S. citizens by the ICC and implies that the Court does not have the power to try Americans for crimes committed on U.S. territory.
 The second refers to due-process issues.
-However, it erroneously assumes that US soldiers commit war crimes on US soil—an absurd assumption.

 Critics argue that, because the U.S. Constitution permits the creation of only one Supreme Court, participation with the International Criminal Court violates the U.S. Constitution.
 However, the Court is not a creation of the U.S.; instead, it functions internationally.
 Further, the U.S. has participated in various international courts including the International Military Tribunal for the Far East, the Nuremberg trials, and the tribunals for the former Yugoslavia and Rwanda.

-The Congressional Research Service's Report for Congress states the ICC is not "an instrumentality of the U.S.".
-Therefore, it does not threaten to supplant the Constitutional authority of the U.S. Supreme Court.